paulhklam1122/monthly_resolutions/README.md

 ## Monthly Resolutions

-Useful web app to keep track of your monthly resolutions.
+Useful web app to keep track of your monthly resolutions built with Meteor.js.

 How to Deploy on your own local machine